OpenTechStrategies/hypha-wiki/Local-development-environment-with-docker.md

 docker-compose exec py bash
 ~~~~

 Here you can issue django commands as normal.
+You might want to change the user - the default is circleci, but most of the code is owned by the user 'node'.
+To do that:

+`docker-compose exec -u node py bash`

 To get a shell on the container that runs Postgres, use this command.